multiprocessio/datastation-documentation/tutorials/Query_Airtable_with_DataStation.md

-# SQL + Airtable: Querying Airtable with DataStation
+# Airtable + SQL: Querying Airtable with DataStation

 Requires DataStation 0.8.0+.

 # Database initialization [Optional]

-If you want to follow along with this tutorial literally, create a new base in Airtable and enter some basic data.
+If you want to follow along with this tutorial verbatim, create a new base in Airtable and enter some basic data.

 ![New Airtable base](/tutorials/airtable-base.png)